-The lexically specific nature of this change raises questions about whether any 585 social evaluation associated with the change is similarly lexically specific.
-Behrens 586 (2014), as cited in Section 1, notes that based off is salient enough that some speak-587 ers notice it and prescriptively judge it as incorrect; references to and expressions of 588 negative evaluations of the shift can also be found on usage guides (e.g. Merriam-589 Webster n.d.) and blog posts and comments (e.g. Jerz 2014).
+The lexically specific nature of this change raises questions about whether any social evaluation associated with the change is similarly lexically specific.
+Behrens (2014), as cited in section 1, notes that based off is salient enough that some speakers notice it and prescriptively judge it as incorrect; references to and expressions of negative evaluations of the shift can also be found on usage guides (e.g. Merriam-Webster n.d.) and blog posts and comments (e.g. Jerz 2014).
 It is likely that base has attracted overt comment due to its high frequency and its rapid rate of change.
-591 But given that the other six verbs studied here are also changing in the same direction, do they share the same social evaluation?
-The question of whether the social 593 evaluation of a variant extends to all environments in which that variant surfaces, or 594 whether social evaluation may interact with internal (linguistic) constraints on vari-595 ation, is longstanding in sociolinguistics, going back at least to Weiner & Labov 596 (1983).
-This could be examined in follow-up work on this change.
+But given that the other six verbs studied here are also changing in the same direction, do they share the same social evaluation?
+The question of whether the social evaluation of a variant extends to all environments in which that variant surfaces, or whether

-studied by Kroch (1989), in which a change is initiated at the same time in all contexts in which it occurs, and progresses at the same rate in all of them (the "Constant Rate Effect").
+This means that the change studied here shows a different pattern than the syntactic changes studied by Kroch (1989), in which a change is initiated at the same time in all contexts in which it occurs, and progresses at the same rate in all of them (the 'Constant Rate Effect').
 However, we think that the change toward off is not a counterexample to the Constant Rate Effect: it is a different type of change.
-Constant Rate-type changes reflect "a single underlying change in grammar" that can be seen simultaneously in multiple environments (Kroch 1989: p.
-199).
+Constant Rate-type changes reflect 'a single underlying change in grammar' that can be seen simultaneously in multiple environments (Kroch 1989: 199).
 But in the same way that regular Neogrammarian changes can coexist with lexically diffused changes in phonology (Labov 1981), we believe Constant Rate-type changes can coexist with lexically diffused morphological changes like the one we document here.
-No single "abstract grammatical option" (to use Kroch's [1994] terminology) underlies the choice between on and off; instead, the choice of word, we suggest, is diffusing lexically from one context to another, and, as such, the quantitative patterns of change can diverge across contexts.
+No single 'abstract grammatical option' (to use Kroch's (1994) terminology) underlies the choice between on and off; instead, the choice of word, we suggest, is diffusing lexically from one context to another, and, as such, the quantitative patterns of change can diverge across contexts.